Citipointe Christian College: Music

 From 2012 to 2014, students at the college were picked as finalist in triple j's Unearthed High competition.
 These included Lauren Coutts, aka Azura; Jordan Hankins, aka Tyler Touché; and Vancouver Sleep Clinic, led by Tim Bettinson.

 Violent Soho band members are also alumni of the school.

 Rankings

 In 2020, Citipointe Christian College was ranked at 47th in the State of Queensland for Academic Results.
 Between 2012 and 2019, the school placed between a low of 103rd in the state (2018), and a high of 22nd (2012).

-In 2022, Citipointe Christian College was ranked 2nd for NAPLAN results for primary schools in the State of Queensland, and the 14th for secondary schools.
+In 2022, Citipointe Christian College was ranked 2nd for National Assessment Program – Literacy and Numeracy (NAPLAN) results for primary schools in the State of Queensland, and the 14th for secondary schools.

 Enrolments and staff

 The school had a population of around 1700 students from preparatory to Year 12, including students in the International College, as of 2008.
 There were over 200 staff members employed by the school in 2008.